priyanshurav/landscape/README.md

-# Paint App
+# Painter

-This is a simple painting application made with [React](https://reactjs.org/)
+A simple drawing application to show your creativity